Lucy Walters

-Lucy Walters is a British American actress best known for playing the role of Holly Weaver on Power for the first three seasons.
+Lucy Walters is an American actress best known for playing the role of Holly Weaver on Power on the Starz network for the first three seasons.

 Career

 Walters starred as Ann in the 2016 horror film Here Alone and played Holly on the crime-drama television series Power.

 In 2022, Walters starred as Nora Murray in the Neil LaBute film House of Darkness.
 In 2023, she was cast as a lead in The Snare, an indie dramatic thriller, alongside Cassady McClincy, Dempsey Bryk, and Royce Johnson.